touel/Assignment-3-Challenge/README.md

 # Assignment-3-Challenge
 Generate Password

-# Random Passowrd Generator
+# Random Password Generator

 ## Description

-This Random Passowrd Generator application was produced for the third challenge in the course for the eDx Full Stack Coding Bootcamp throught The Ohio University.
+This Random Password Generator application was produced for the third challenge in the course for the eDx Full Stack Coding Bootcamp throught The Ohio University.

 ## Installation